f0sh/page/content/post/202510-investing/index.md

 {{< figure src="images/dowjones-max_drawdown.svg" title="Maximum Drawdown of All-Time-High of the Dow Jones" attr="" >}}

-We can see that the most severe impact to the financial market was the **beginning of world war 2** which caused the market to crash by almost 90%.
+We can see that the most severe impact to the financial market was the **Great Depression in 1929** and the **beginning of world war 2** which caused the market to crash by almost 90%.
 All the other following crisis had an impact of "only" up to 50%.
 The most servere was the financal crisis with 48%.
 The corona pandemic and the burst of the dotcom bubble was comparable low with up to 30% draw down.
 Still the market always recovered.
 This is actually very visible if we look at the rolling yearly revenue after 10 years of investing.

 #### The long run is positive